klmnden/azure-docs.tr-tr/articles/data-factory/create-azure-ssis-integration-runtime.md

 $SubscriptionName = "[your Azure subscription name]"
 $ResourceGroupName = "[your Azure resource group name]"
 $DataFactoryName = "[your data factory name]"
+# You can create a data factory of version 2 in the following regions: East US, East US 2, Southeast Asia, and West Europe.
 $DataFactoryLocation = "EastUS"

 # Azure-SSIS integration runtime information - This is the Data Factory compute resource for running SSIS packages
 $AzureSSISName = "[your Azure-SSIS integration runtime name]"
 $AzureSSISDescription = "This is my Azure-SSIS integration runtime"

+# You can create an Azure-SSIS IR in the following regions: East US, East US 2, Central US, North Europe, West Europe, and Australia East.
 $AzureSSISLocation = "EastUS"
 # In public preview, only Standard_A4_v2|Standard_A8_v2|Standard_D1_v2|Standard_D2_v2|Standard_D3_v2|Standard_D4_v2 are supported.
 $AzureSSISNodeSize = "Standard_D3_v2"